Mayor & Council

 - Mayor Doug McCallum

 Statements from Mayor McCallum

-Review written statements Mayor McCallum has issued to the media.
+Review the latest statements Mayor McCallum has issued to the media.

 2020 Mayor Statements